SchedulesDirect/grabber/README.md

 point for their own efforts.
 There is very little bug checking and it is not optimized in any way.

 =================================================

-When the script is run for the first time, if you don't pass --username --password and --zipcode as command-line parameters, you'll be prompted for your Schedules Direct account information.
+When the script is run for the first time, if you don't pass --username --password --country and --zipcode as command-line parameters, you'll be prompted for your Schedules Direct account information.

 Once your account has been validated, the script will download the list of headends in your zip code / postal code.
 Type the number of the headend you